BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Step 3.
 Read the documentation

-Don’t skip this, since each framework has its own setup and syntax.
-Learn about the details and intricacies of each framework.
-Since we're living in the age of GenAI, feel free to leverage ChatGPT or any LLMs you like to help you.
-Just make sure to not rely too heavily on the AI-generated code.
+Don’t skip this — each framework has its own setup and syntax.
+Learn the details and intricacies.
+Since we have GenAI tools today, feel free to use ChatGPT or other LLMs to assist, but avoid relying too heavily on AI-generated code.

 Here are some docs you should read: